fabienb4/meteor-up/README.md

 ### Access Logs

-    mup logs -f
+    deb-mup logs -f

-Mup can tail logs from the server and supports all the options of `tail`.
+deb-mup can tail logs from the server and supports all the options of `tail`.

 ### Reconfiguring & Restarting

 After you've edit environmental variables or `settings.json`, you can reconfigure the app without deploying again.
 Use the following command to do update the settings and restart the app.

-    mup reconfig
+    deb-mup reconfig

 If you want to stop, start or restart your app for any reason, you can use the following commands to manage it.

-    mup stop
+    deb-mup stop
-    mup start
+    deb-mup start
-    mup restart
+    deb-mup restart

 ### Accessing the Database